greenwyrt/plover2CAT/docs/discussion/development.md

     - [ ] pause audio when stop writing for amount of time
     - [ ] during playback, skip silence (or threshold)
 - [ ] have cursor follow playback
-- [ ] writing aids (grammar with languagetool, more work on dictionary/thesaurus)
 - [ ] merge/split tests with new style
 - [ ] do "reset" of paragraphs based on block_stroke data, edit using SequenceMatcher (not plausible to use for all edits?)
 - [ ] find all display navigation will not be correct if document modified, but also cannot use isClean of undo stack to track changes